 This page will be updated regularly with my work and has a feed to go with it if you're so inclined to see when I post new art on the page: https://thelionsrear.com/plotter-art.xml

-INPROGRESS Space Filling Curves
+INPROGRESS [WIP] Space Filling Curves

 with some perlin noise.